 It is used for domain/subdomain mapping.

-Cloudways offers FREE SSL Certificate via Let’s Encrypt which can be added easily using this tab.
+Cloudways offers a FREE SSL Certificate via Let’s Encrypt which can be added easily using this tab.
 If you wish to use your own certificate, you can also upload it from here.

 This tab contains useful controls related to the application such as permissions, SSH access, PHP FPM settings, and Varnish settings.